Franklin-Osede/devlab/js/36-event-emitter/README.md

 # 36 - EventEmitter/Pub-Sub

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa un EventEmitter simple con métodos on, emit, off, once.
+Implement a simple EventEmitter with on, emit, off, once methods.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes